mitloehn/pyskycoach/README.md

 locating deep sky objects; that much works as intended.
 However, many improvements come to mind, and may be implemented sooner or later:

-- The 'Show All' option should indicate the object type in the display, and the labels should not overlap.
+- The 'Show DSO' option should indicate the object type, and the labels should not overlap.
 This would mean additional file data for object types, and some algorithm for better label positioning.

-- On a more ambitious scale, different types of quizzes would probably be more motivating, e.g., give the name and type of a displayed object; point out all open clusters in the area; etc. This would mean a major redesign of the interface, so this is more of a long term goal.
+- On a more ambitious scale, different types of quizzes would probably be more motivating, e.g., give the name and type of a displayed object; point out all open clusters in the area; etc. This would also mean a major redesign of the interface, so this is more of a long term goal.

 ACKNOWLEDGEMENTS: